 Elena Sanchez Klett is the Head of Marketing at Unit4.

 Her team consists of herself, two marketing managers, one marketing operations manager, and four business development representatives (BDRs).
+And they work closely with several account managers (like Abigail in the video above).

 Inefficient lead qualification process and low output of sales-ready leads